-dtv junior is synonymous with children’s and young adult books of a high narrative standard that strike a chord with the reader and combine quality and entertainment.
+dtv junior represents notably witty children’s and young adult books that strike a chord with the reader and combine quality and entertainment.
 Powerful content, individual design and original narrative style are essential elements of the brand.

 In May 2010, dtv junior launched its first hardcover programme.
-Hardcovers alongside softcovers with flaps today account for approximately 50% of the new publications featured in the catalogue.
+By now, more than two thirds of the programme are composed of new publications.

 What’s more, dtv offers teachers free material to download from the Internet for use with dtv junior books: www.dtv.de/lehrer

-• Read-aloud books, illustrated children’s books, worthwhile series, comic novels, beautifully produced books with special features
+• Read-aloud books, illustrated children’s books, worthwhile series, comic novels, activity books, children’s classics

-• Authors include: Franziska Biermann, Kate di Camillo, Meg Cabot, Dagmar Geisler, Eva Ibbotson, Alexander von Knorre, Irina Korschunow, Knut Krüger, Anna Lott, James Patterson, Liz Pichon, Alex Rühle, Ulrike Rylance, Frank Schwieger, Antje Szillat & Jan Birck, Christian Tielmann, Uwe Timm
+• Authors include: Franziska Biermann, Kate di Camillo, Meg Cabot, Dagmar Geisler, Eva Ibbotson, Alexander von Knorre, Irina Korschunow, Knut Krüger, Anna Lott, Lois Lowry, Viviana Mazza, Liz Pichon, Alex Rühle, Ulrike Rylance, Andreas Schlüter, Frank Schwieger, Antje Szillat & Jan Birck, Christian Tielmann, Uwe Timm, Renate Welsh

 • Narrative books of all genres (realistic books, thrillers, books for girls, fantasy, comic novels)

 • Authors include: R.T.
-Acron (= Frank M. Reifenberg & Christian Tielmann), Alina Bronsky, Feldhaus, Marie Golien, Dora Heldt, Gill Lewis, Lois Lowry, Kevin Sands, Andreas Schlüter, M.M.
+Acron (= Frank M. Reifenberg & Christian Tielmann), Alina Bronsky, Feldhaus, Marie Golien, Dora Heldt, Gill Lewis, Lois Lowry, Claire Morin, Kevin Sands, Andreas Schlüter, M.M.
 Vaughan, Rebecca Westcott

 • Novels of all genres – realistic, fantastic, but also always inventive and enthralling

-• Autors include: Kayla Ancrum, Leigh Bardugo, Virginia Boecker, Holly Bourne, Libba Bray, Kevin Brooks, Alexandra Christo, Lea Coplin, Heather Demetrios, Sarah Dessen, Cornelia Franz, Colleen Hoover, Amy Kaufman/ Jay Kristoff, Christian Linker, Sarah J. Maas, Jenny Mai-Nuyen, Matthew Quick, Michael Rubens, Cecilia Vinesse
+• Autors include: Kayla Ancrum, Leigh Bardugo, Virginia Boecker, Holly Bourne, Libba Bray, Kevin Brooks, Alexandra Christo, Lea Coplin, Heather Demetrios, Sarah Dessen, Cornelia Franz, Sally Green, Colleen Hoover, Amy Kaufman/ Jay Kristoff, Leonie Lastella, Myron Levoy, Scott O’Dell, Christian Linker, Rachael Lippincott, Sarah J. Maas, Jenny Mai-Nuyen, Matthew Quick, Cecilia Vinesse

 Meet Quinn and Spencer, the unusual duo who have only one goal – to get home at all cost.
 Quinn has been dumped by his family at his terrible aunt’s place and Spencer wants nothing more but return to his pack on the streets of Istanbul.